Rose-Yang1232/Yuwei_dojo/web-security/sqli-pin/DESCRIPTION.md

       // Attach iframe event listeners.
       attachIframeListeners();

-      // Set up calibration UI (dots are created and listeners attached). setupCalibration();

       // After a short delay, instruct the user. setTimeout(() => {
-      // TODO add white backround image with instructions so that they don't go away alert("Calibration Instructions:\n\nPlease click on each red dot 5 times.
-Each dot will gradually become more opaque until it turns yellow when complete.");
+      // TODO add white backround image with instructions so that they don't go away alert("Calibration Instructions:\n\nPlease click on each red dot until it turns yellow.
+This should take about 5 clicks per dot.");
       }, 2000);

       // Start sending events periodically.